mitihans-1/MarketLink-Online-Marketing/README.md

-# MarketLink - Online Marketing Platform
+Tittle -E-Commerce Online Marketing Platform

 **MarketLink** is a comprehensive e-commerce marketplace platform that connects buyers and sellers.
 It features user authentication, product management, order processing, and an interactive dashboard for both sellers and administrators.